 A group of exceptional students of Trinity School of Medicine recently applied their classroom knowledge and assisted a group of visiting surgeons in the diagnosis, treatment, and recovery phases of pediatric patients this past June.
 As a partner school of the World Pediatric

-Project, our selected cohort worked alongside an esteemed team of physicians in an East Caribbean double mission that focused on neurosurgery and scoliosis.
+In the project, our selected cohort worked alongside an esteemed team of physicians in an East Caribbean double mission that focused on neurosurgery and scoliosis.

 Dr. Gary Tye headed the neurosurgery team in June 2019.
 A highly skilled and trained surgeon from Richmond, VA, Dr. Tye comes with more than 20 years of medical expertise under his belt.
 All in all, 59 pediatric patients were scheduled and seen by Dr. Tye and his staff; 38 of which were from St. Vincent and the Grenadines.
-Cases our students got the opportunity to work included affected areas of the nervous system, such as the brain and spinal cord, among others.
+Cases our students got the opportunity to work on included affected areas of the nervous system, such as the brain and spinal cord, among others.

-The second mission – was led by Dr. Steve Hwang, a new doctor with the organization but a highly trained specialist with many years’ experience in corrective surgery.
-Fifty-nine children were also evaluated and provided medical care for their scoliosis; 48 of those patients and their families hailing from right here in Trinity’s community.
+The second mission – was led by Dr. Steve Hwang, a new doctor with the organization but a highly trained specialist with many years of experience in corrective surgery.
+Fifty-nine children were also evaluated and provided medical care for their scoliosis; 48 of those patients and their families hailed from right here in Trinity’s community.
 Eleven surgeries and 5 MRIs were conducted during the mission at the local Milton Cato Memorial Hospital.

 Giving Back with World Pediatric Project

 Trinity School of Medicine and the World Pediatric Project (WPP) have a long-standing partnership.
 Their mission of building a brighter future for local, regional, and international children affords our medical students exceptional training before residency and the opportunity to help and give back to our local community by providing them with state-of-the-art healthcare services.

 What the WPP Organization is All About:

 The World Pediatric Project is an international medical organization that deploys a team of specialized physicians and surgeons to the Eastern Caribbean islands for yearly missions.
 WPP has been coming to St. Vincent and the Grenadines since 2002

 Trinity medical students are actively involved throughout the entire clinical process.
 From recording vitals to observing surgeries to post-follow-ups with the patients, our students are engaged in the entirety of the mission, asking questions and getting full insight into the

 responsibilities of a working medical professional.

 Trinity School of Medicine is proud of the work our students do to support the goals of the World Pediatric Project.
-The organization stands out from the rest because of their coordination of care for the patients even after the mission has been completed.
+The organization stands out from the rest because of its coordination of care for the patients even after the mission has been completed.
 Prior missions that our students have partaken in thus far:

 • General Pediatric Surgery